maxadamo/galera_maxscale/README.md

 ## Description

 This module sets up and bootstrap Galera cluster and MaxScale Proxy.
-The subsequent management of the Galera cluster is demanded to the script `galera_wizard.yp`.
+The status of the cluster is checked at run time thgough the facter `galera_status` and puppet will attempt to re-join the nodein case of failure.
+If puppet fails to recover a node you can use the script `galera_wizard.yp` provided with this module.
-MaxScale Proxy will be set up on 2 nodes with Keepalived.
+MaxScale Proxy will be set up on 2 nodes (no more, no less) with Keepalived.
-You need, _at least_, 5 servers and 6 ipv4 (and optionally 6 ipv6).
+Therefore, you need, _at least_, 5 servers and 6 ipv4 (and optionally 6 ipv6).

+Initial state transfer is supported only through Percona XtraBackup (on average DBs I see no reason to use `mysqldump` and `rsync` since the donor would be unavailable during the transfer: see [Galera Documentation](http://galeracluster.com/documentation-webpages/sst.html)).

 **Please** read at (actual) **limitations** in the paragraph below.